Kunleiky/PL-SEM-in-R/README.md

 #### we can plot the reliability
 plot(summary_corp_rep$reliability)
+#### calling summary_corp_rep$validity$fl_criteria, we obtain Discriminant validty, specifically, Fornell-Larcker criterion (Fornell & Larcker, 1981)
+summary_corp_rep$validity$fl_criteria

+#### Calling summary_corp_rep$validity$htmt, we inspect heterotrait-monotrait ratio (HTMT)
+summary_corp_rep$validity$htmt

+`# We recommend the heterotrait-monotrait ratio (HTMT) of the correlations to assess discriminant validity (Henseler et al., 2015).
+The HTMT is the mean value of the indicator correlations across constructs (i.e., the heterotrait-heteromethod correlations) relative to the (geometric) mean of the average correlations for the indicators measuring the same construct (i.e., the monotrait-heteromethod correlations).
+Discriminant validity problems are present when HTMT values exceed 0.90 for constructs that are conceptually very similar. exceed 0.85 for constructs that are conceptually more distinct.`
+### Calling summary_corp_rep$vif_antecedents, we inspect the VIF for collinerity
+summary_corp_rep$vif_antecedents

 #### check if and when the algorithm converged, we can inspect the number of iterations in summary_corp_rep$iterations.
 summary_corp_rep$iterations